degauss-org/schwartz_grid_lookup/README.md

 # schwartz_grid_lookup

+**🛑 _Archived_ 🛑 The cloud files used in this degauss container are not available.
+Please find newer estimates on SEDAC.**

 > given a lat/lon coordinate, this DeGAUSS container returns a `site_index` and a `sitecode`, which are values specifying the nearest "grid" centroid point for the Schwartz spatiotemporal pollutant models

 [![Docker Build Status](https://img.shields.io/docker/automated/degauss/schwartz_grid_lookup)](https://hub.docker.com/repository/docker/degauss/schwartz_grid_lookup/tags)